-The chart below shows the increase in our customer marketing expense and customer incentives and promotions, collectively referred to as our customer acquisition costs, since 2019.
+The charts below show the increase in our customer marketing expense and customer incentives and promotions, collectively referred to as our customer acquisition costs, since 2019 and for the first six months of 2022 and 2023.
 Customer marketing expense includes paid marketing, brand marketing, and headcount costs related to consumer marketing, which are recorded in sales and marketing expense.
 Customer incentives and promotions include marketing coupons and referral credits to new customers and are recorded as a reduction of revenue.
 We also at times offer waived first delivery fees, which reduce the total customer fees we collect but are not included in customer acquisition costs.